Career lattice

 A career lattice is a talent management framework that emphasizes flexible internal mobility and career development.
 In other words, it allows and encourages vertical, horizontal, or diagonal progression through a company.

-Unlike a traditional career ladder, where employees can only move upward, a lattice pathway allows staff to explore different career options based on their personal ambitions, skills, and work-life needs.
-This, in turn, drives organic career development tied to personal fulfillment and satisfaction rather than status and money.
+Unlike a traditional career ladder, where employees can only move upward, a lattice pathway uses multiple types of moves, which allows staff to explore different career options based on their personal ambitions, skills, and work-life needs.

 • A lattice approach modernizes the upward trajectory of a traditional career ladder by allowing for vertical, horizontal, and diagonal progression.